davidsgoncalves/ionatec_petlist/README.md

 ### Prerequisites

-What things you need to install the make project be runnable
+What you need to install the make project be runnable.

 ```
 Ruby v-2.4.0